AniketAshokPawar/TypeScript-Practice/Extra_Interview_Questions_23.md

 ***INTERVIEW ANSWER:***

 A type alias allows us to give a name to a type and reuse it throughout the application.
 It is especially useful for defining the structure of objects and keeping the code clean and maintainable.

+### Q.23 WHAT ARE GENERICS IN TYPESCRIPT?

+Generics allow us to write reusable code that can work with different types while still maintaining type safety.

+Instead of creating separate functions for different types, we can create one function that works with any type.

+Example:

+function getValue<T>(value: T): T {
+    return value;
+}

+let number = getValue<number>(10);
+let name = getValue<string>("Aniket");

+Here, `T` is a placeholder for a type.

+When we call the function with `number`, T becomes `number`.

+When we call it with `string`, T becomes `string`.

+The important point is that the actual type is preserved.

+Without Generics, we might use `any`:

+function getValue(value: any): any {
+    return value;
+}

+But `any` removes type safety.

+Generics allow us to accept different types while still knowing the actual type.

+PLAYWRIGHT EXAMPLE:

+Generics are commonly used in TypeScript frameworks when we want reusable functions or classes that should work with different types of test data.

+INTERVIEW ANSWER:

+Generics allow us to create reusable and type-safe code that can work with different types.
+We use a type parameter such as `T`, and the actual type is provided when the function, class, or method is used.
+This gives us flexibility without losing type safety.